Are you thinking of adding sound effects to your podcast? Wondering where to find the best podcast sound effects?

 Before you start hunting for effects and editing your episodes, it helps to understand a few terms:

 A stinger or bumper is a short clip of music that can be used to introduce, end, or link various sections of your show.
 In most podcasts, they come right before and after the meat of the content to signify that the episode is starting or ending.
-They usually last 15 seconds and often have voiceover and other sound effects with them.
+They usually last 15 seconds and often have voiceover and other effects with them.

 A sweeper is a short, pre-recorded voiceover segment that segues between sections.
 They are usually 15 seconds or less.
 They’re more common in radio than podcasting, but sometimes podcasters use them between segments to signify a change of course.

-A transition is a sound effect that’s almost always musical.
+A transition is an effect that’s almost always musical.
 It’s used to move from one segment to the next or signify importance.
 For instance, you might monologue for 10 minutes before introducing your guest.
 The transition (monologue to interview) is a good time to use a musical effect to make your listeners pay attention.

 Everything else is just called an effect.
 For instance, an effect might be adding an elephant’s trumpet to the background when the host talks about elephants.